The Day Of Your Liposuction Procedure

 Come early, you will be filling our paper work prior to the procedure, so it would help to be here 15-20 minutes early.

 You will be taken back to the procedure room and asked to change into a gown.
-A formal consultation will take place to assure that you are having the proper areas treated and all your questions will be answered.
+A formal consultation with the liposuction specialist will take place to assure that you are having the proper areas treated and that all your questions have been answered.
 Once the areas have been determined, we will take before pictures and mark the areas to be treated.
 Assuming you agree with the areas to be treated, you will then be given the medications required for the procedure.
 Our staff will then take your vital signs and measurements at this time to give us a baseline.
 If you are anxious we will give you xanax (anxiety medication) which will make you drowsy and relaxed.

 3. Once the bulk of the fat has been removed, a smaller canula will be used to “sculpt” the area and ensure everything is even and smooth.
 The specialist will also double check all the areas treated to assure the fat has been removed evenly throughout the areas treated.

 4. You will then be cleaned up and garments will be applied to the treated areas.
 Depending on how much of the anxiety medication, Xanax that you take; you may feel drowsy and a little dizzy.
 If you choose not to take xanax, then you will feel great.
-In fact, since the numbing medication works for about 4 hours, you will not have much discomfort until later in the day.
+In fact, since the numbing medication can potentially work for 18-24 hours, you will not have much discomfort until the next day in most cases.
 If needed you are welcome to rest in our recovery room as long as you require.
 Your vital signs will be taken before, during and after the procedure to ensure your body is tolerating the procedure well.

 Later that evening after the procedure, you will still be draining and you will start to get a little sore as the numbing medication wears off.
 You may want to take some Tylenol or pain medication at this point if needed.
 Since you will still be draining the fluids, it’s important to make sure that you have towels on your bed so you don’t make a mess on the sheets (the hotels don’t like it when that happens.)
 The whole draining process is painless and just an inconvenience.
 How much you drain will depend on how many areas you are having treated.
 The fluid will be a pink color looking like red gatorade and it is a mixture of the fluid and a very small amount of your blood.